yensyaa/python2025/README.md

 4. Use the images in a short video.
 The video must be 10 seconds or less in length, and uploaded to any video hosting provider that does not require logging in to watch; e.g. TikTok or YouTube.

+5. Make modifications to the repository of your ComfyUI fork that improves on your workflow, with particular attention paid to the parts relevant to Python.
+Submit the URL of that fork alongside the original images used in the videos.

 # Teams

 ## Georgetown Technology Solutions